 2. Reset Router

-- First ensure the router is working properly.
+- First, ensure the router is working correctly.

 - Then, check to see if the internet is working or not.

-- After that, check that the router LEDs is indicating correctly or not.
+- After that, check whether the router LEDs are indicating correctly or not.

-- Then restart the router by either using the power keys, deactivate the direct switch or use router settings.
+- Then restart the router by using the power keys, deactivating the direct switch, or using router settings.

-The Wi-Fi router can sometimes create those types of internet connection problems on your computer.
-One of the solutions is to reset the router once granted you are sure that it is working.
-If not, you should restart the router by turning off the router or unplugging it.
+The Wi-Fi router can sometimes create internet connection problems on your computer.
+One of the solutions is to reset the router once granted so you are sure it is working.
+If not, restart the router by turning off or unplugging it.